Jay no longer owns the goodmorningsurvivors or hiddenharbormysteries domain.

 Please do not click on any links presented by that page.

 Advice you didn't ask for but will be glad you received provided by the REVEREND RUDYARD "Rudy" MYERS and edited by JAY SMITH.
-Volumes of solicited (and sometime unsolicited) advice given to millions of readers is archived and sorted by topics for convenient toilet-sitting reads or that ride on public transit where you want people to just leave you the hell alone.
+Volumes of solicited (and sometimes unsolicited) advice given to millions of readers are archived and sorted by topics for convenient toilet-sitting reads or that ride on public transit where you want people to leave you the hell alone.
 Religion.
 Sex.
 Politics.
 Relationships.
 Even Reverend Rudy's ventures into New Media and the Art World are compiled HERE for your amusement or distraction.

 "Why did she report me to HR just because I called her FAT?"

 "How do I get over the lost love of my life?"

 "How do you deal with IRS scammers when they call?"